qwert7661/Lifeboat-Solitaire/README.md

 Lifeboat is a new game of my own design.
 I hope you enjoy it!

 To play, simply unzip Lifeboat-Solitaire-main, open the file and run Lifeboat.exe.
-Note that first-time launch may take some time, especially if you do not have Python installed already.
+Note that first-time launch may take some time as the .exe must install Python on your computer.

 Ensure that /Lifeboat_Assets file is in the same file location as Lifeboat.py